-If you are new to NLP, let me break down what exactly it means.
+If you are new to NLP, let me explain what it means.
 NLP stands for “neuro-linguistic programming.”
 In some circles, NLP stands for “natural language processing.”
 Don’t get these two terms confused.
 While natural language processing does involve linguistics, it’s more for computer scientists who want to strengthen the abilities of artificial intelligence.

-Neuro-linguistic programming focuses solely on the communication that is happening within and around the self.
-When we think about “communication,” we probably think about the words that are being exchanged between two people.
+Neuro-linguistic programming focuses solely on communication within and around the self.
+When we think about “communication,” we probably think about the words exchanged between two people.
 But did you know that is only just a fraction of the communication that we engage in every day?
-Not only do we communicate with others nonverbally, we also take information from the communication that we have with ourselves.
+Not only do we communicate with others nonverbally, but we also take information from the communication that we have with ourselves.

-Think of all of the times that you sat around, waiting for someone to call you back.
-You resort to thinking about all of the mean things the person could be saying about you, or telling yourself all of the things you did wrong in your last conversation with them.
-All of that communication that you are having with yourself is going to have an effect on your mood, your confidence, and how you communicate with the person when they do give you a call.
+Think of all the times you sat around, waiting for someone to call you back.
+You resort to thinking about all of the mean things the person could be saying about you or telling yourself everything you did wrong in your last conversation with them.
+All of that communication that you are having with yourself is going to affect your mood, your confidence, and how you communicate with the person when they do give you a call.

 What Does an NLP Practitioner Do?

-NLP practitioners go through training in order to use, apply, and strategize with the tools of NLP in their everyday life.
+NLP practitioners go through training to use, apply, and strategize with the tools of NLP in their everyday lives.
 Many practitioners take this training to overcome phobias.
-Others want to learn how to use NLP to be a better salesman, entrepreneur, or friend.
+Others want to learn to use NLP to be a better salesman, entrepreneur, or friend.

 Even if you do not plan on making a career out of NLP, you can advance to the “next level” by becoming an NLP practitioner.

-NLP can be used to address many issues at work or in your social life, and NLP practitioners take those first steps to really targeting these problems using NLP.
+NLP can be used to address many issues at work or in your social life, and NLP practitioners take those first steps to really target these problems using NLP.